Introduction

 VRFY and EXPN are not supported and return constant hardwired responses.

-The same limit used for IMAP APPEND is enforced for LMTP.
+The same limit used for IMAP APPEND is enforced for SMTP and LMTP.